-- OCP debriefed the summer 2023 youth programs, which include the YDAC Summer Leadership Institute, the Neighborhood Youth Corps, and the Cops and Kids Chess Tournament. - OCP is developing a Youth Forum to receive feedback and input from youth on various topics related to interactions with CPD.
+- OCP has identified over 70 youth for the Youth District Advisory Council (YDAC) summer leadership program. - Youth Liaison Officers in all 22 Districts have met with their YDAC youth at least once in the first quarter and are continually recruiting additional members. - OCP plans to have a Youth Forum in April to receive feedback and input from youth on various topics related to interactions with CPD.
 The forum will also provide employment, health, and education resources. - OCP continued to develop the YDAC Special Order, including reviewing comments received by the Independent Monitoring Team and Office of the Attorney General.

-- OCP will prepare for 2024 youth programming. - OCP will continue developing the YDAC Special Order until it is completed.
+• OCP will continue developing the YDAC Special Order until it is completed.

-- Reassessing Department resources and personnel to address operational needs. - OCP plans to conduct youth forums across Chicago quarterly to continue to build upon the Department's relationship with Youth.
+- Reassessing Department resources and personnel to address operational needs. - OCP plans to conduct youth forums across Chicago quarterly to continue to build upon the Department's relationship with Youth. - Continue to provide training for Youth Liaison Officers to better prepare them for interactions with youth.